bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     new GeneratorFunction (arg1, arg2, ... argN, functionBody)

 `arg1, arg2, ... argN`
 Zero or more names to be used by the function as formal argument names.
-Each must be a string that conforms to the rules for a valid JavaScript identifier or a list of such strings separated with a comma; for example “`x`”, “`theValue`”, or “`a,b`”.
+Each must be a string that conforms to the rules for a valid JavaScript identifier or a list of such strings separated with a comma; for example "`x`”, "`theValue`”, or "`a,b`”.

 `functionBody`
 A string containing the JavaScript statements comprising the function definition.